thegetty/artists-things/content/things/02-armchair.md

 ---
-title: Armchair
+title: "Armchair"
+layout: essay
+order: 102
 owner:
   - first_name: Jean-Honoré
     last_name: Fragonard
     years: (1732–1806)
-Type: Furniture

-Theme: Administration, Louvre, Studio\
+type: [Furniture]
+theme: [Administration, Louvre, Studio]
-Material: Leather/Parchment, Plant Matter / Cane, Plant Matter / Wood\
+material: [Leather/Parchment, Plant Matter / Cane, Plant Matter / Wood]
 contributor:
-  -id: "kscott"
+  - id: "kscott"
 ---

 In the 1790s, Jean-Honoré Fragonard stopped painting.
 By this point in his life, he had enjoyed a long and successful career as an artist spanning three decades, scores of clients, hundreds of artworks (paintings and drawings), and had established a name with his distinctively bravura take on the rococo mode.
 Indeed, the only thing he had not achieved was admission to the Académie.[^1] But at the age of sixty, he made a career change and became a bureaucrat.[^2]